 Relocated Saginaw Valley Research Farm Expands Research in Thumb

-To expand research opportunities and improve grower access to research results, the Michigan Agricultural Experiment Station relocated and renamed its field research station in the Saginaw Valley.
+To expand research opportunities and improve grower access to research results, the Michigan Agricultural Experiment Station has a new location and a new name for its field research station in the Saginaw Valley.

-The 250-acre Saginaw Valley Research and Extension Center opened April 3 at 9923 1/2 Krueger Rd., 4 miles north of Frankenmuth.
+One of 15 MAES specialized research facilities around Michigan, the 250-acre Saginaw Valley Research and Extension Center will open April 3 at 9923 1/2 Krueger Rd., 4 miles north of Frankenmuth.
 It replaces the 120-acre Saginaw Valley Bean and Beet Research Farm in Saginaw.

 “We needed more land to expand our mission and to more fully meet the needs of an important agricultural region in Michigan,” said Doug Buhler, MAES associate director.
 “We’re also looking forward to developing more of a focal point for MAES, MSU Extension and MSU programs in the Saginaw Valley/Frankenmuth area with this new location.”